inductiva/inductiva/tutorials/how_to/run-benchmarks.md

 We’ll use the [SPlisHSPlasH simulator](https://tutorials.inductiva.ai/simulators/SPlisHSPlasH.html) as an example, so you can follow along and learn the process step by step.

-We’ll benchmark the SPlisHSPlasH simulator across different machine types available on Google Cloud Platform (GCP).
-Specifically, we’ll test the performance of the `c2-standard` and `c3-standard` machine families with varying numbers of vCPUs.
-We’ll also compare these results to other configurations, such as `n2-standard-32`.

 The goal is to find the best machine that balances computation time and cost.
 After running the benchmarks, we’ll analyze and visualize the results to make an informed choice.